Loading information...

 What Is Homeowners Insurance?

 Homeowners insurance is a type of property insurance that offers financial protection to homeowners if their property is damaged, destroyed, or if personal belongings are stolen or vandalized.
-It also provides liability coverage, protecting you if someone is injured on your property.
-While the scope of coverage varies, most policies protect against:

 1. Property Damage: Covers damages to the physical structure of your home from certain perils, such as fire, wind, hail, and lightning.